 I drank the rest of my pot of coffee and had some leftover food from the fridge.

 I opened the file and WHAM!
 I knew something had gone wrong because random programs were installing themselves on my computer without my permission; Applications were opening themselves up and clicking sounds could be heard in the background.
-My favourite laptop was turning into an unusable heap of viruses before my very eyes.
+My favorite laptop was turning into an unusable heap of viruses before my very eyes.

 I quickly shut it down and turned it back on.
 The screen went black.
 I called a computer technician that seemed reputable online and decided that I would suck it up and drive it over to him as soon as possible since this laptop was rather important to me.